DevEd2/DevSoundX/README.md

 ### General dependencies

 1. [RGBDS](https://github.com/gbdev/rgbds)
-2. An emulator of your choice (such as [BGB](https://bgb.bircd.org), [SameBoy](https://sameboy.github.io), [Emulicious](https://emulicious.net))
+2. An emulator of your choice (such as [BGB](https://bgb.bircd.org), [SameBoy](https://sameboy.github.io), or [Emulicious](https://emulicious.net))
 - VisualBoyAdvance is not supported as it fails to correctly emulate a hardware quirk that DevSound relies on

 ### Build instructions
 1. Open a command prompt and type `bash`